256dpi/fire/README.md

 - Fire will use the `bson` struct tag to infer the database field or fallback to the lowercase version of the field name.
 - The `json` struct tag is used for marshaling and unmarshaling the models attributes from or to a JSON API resource object.
 Hidden fields can be marked with the tag `json:"-"`.
-- Fields that may only be present while creating the resource (e.g. a plain password field) can be made optional using `json:"password,omitempty" bson:"-"`.
+- Fields that may only be present while creating the resource (e.g. a plain password field) can be made optional and temporary using `json:"password,omitempty" bson:"-"`.
-- The `coal` tag may used on fields to tag them with custom and builtin tags.
+- The `coal` tag may be used on fields to tag them with custom and builtin tags.

 Note: Ember Data requires you to use dashed names for multi-word attribute names like `text-body`.